kddnewton/sql-to-ruby/README.md

 ### Installing gda

 If you have trouble installing the `gda` gem, it's likely because you don't have `libgda` on your system.
-If you're on mac, try running `brew install gda` using Homebrew.
-Once you have that, try installing the `gda` gem with `gem install libgda`.
+If you're on mac, try running `brew install libgda` using Homebrew.
+Once you have that, try installing the `gda` gem with `gem install gda`.
 If that doesn't work because it's missing header files, you'll need to properly configure `pkg-config` and `PKG_CONFIG_PATH` until it works.

 ## Contributing